Swizec/nightowls/manuscript/dothey.md

 # Do programmers work at night?

-Before we can really tackle anything in this book, it is vital to understand whether programmers work at night or this is just some strange myth perpetuated by the romantic view of a hacker in the night-time creating marvelous things, unleashing them upon the world and magically coming up with the next Facebook.
+Before I can go on, we should first agree whether programmers do in fact work at night or is this just some myth perpetuated by male bravado and our romantic notions of a motivated person doing magic all night.
+Perhaps we just value exceptionally hard work and working all night is a way of proving you are exceptionally motivated and awesome.

-I asked a few programmers whether they worked at night.

-The short answer was: Yes.

-A long answer involves a lot of things, so really, it depends.
+To research this book I talked to some ten programmers and read hundreds of comments on the original essay, Twitter and various Reddit threads about the topic.
+Essentially, yes, programmers do work at night.
+They are the loud ones, the romantic young lads and lasses who feel night is the only place to work.

+But a large portion of the programmer population is also completely baffled by this.
+Claiming that those working at night simply cannot schedule their lives, have no familial obligations or simply don't understand how spectacular starting your day in the morning can be.

+A large part of this divide, I think, is simply that **it depends**.
+The core reasons for _why_ we work at night, or very early in the morning, or lucked out on a conductive day-time environment appear the same and mostly have to do with deep thought, flow and focus on one's work.

+Another venue worth exploring is whether our perceptions might not match reality at all.
+For instance, I was certain that 1am was when I reached peak productivity and could get the most done.
+But looking at timestamps of my Github commits on various projects shows that I am much less a night coder than I am a late afternoon and evening kind of guy.

+Then again, most adults working day jobs would find it incredibly odd that I should get the majority of my work done from 10pm to midnight.
+My habit of "doing email" at midnight also confuses many.

 ## It depends

-Programmers in general do seem to work at night, just take a moment too look around the internet and ask some people.
-You'll notice a lot of advice on stimulants, plenty of romanticizing about late nights and a lot of bravado about how little sleep people need.
+Generally speaking, programmers do seem to work at night - just take a moment to look around the internet.
+Plenty of advice on stimulants, romanticizing late nights and infinite bravado about how little sleep everyone needs to function.

-But talk to individual programmers and you might discover a different picture - a lot of people saying they mostly work during the day, at worst the afternoon.
-A lot of people feeling terrible about wanting to work at night, admiting they mostly do it to chase deadlines and so on ...
+Talking to individual programmers reveals a different picture.
+Many will admit to working mostly during the day, at worst late in the afternoon.
+Infinite amounts of people admitting they hate working at night and mostly do it when they have to chase a deadline or two.

-Most importantly, it depends a lot on the age of the person you are talking to.
-Not because age has that much to do with it, although I'll talk about the effect of age on sleep cycles later in the book, but because age is a good indicator of the kind of lifestyle programmers lead ... for reasons a good sociologist can explain.
+The one dividing factor between the two groups seems to be age.
+Not so much because age has anything to do with it (although it does dictate our sleep-wake cycle to an extent), but because age is a good indicator of what stage in life people are at.
+Their lifestyle if you will.

+Somebody whose kid needs to show up at kindergarten every morning at 7am can't well afford to sleep until noon.
+Just as a student is forced to code in the evening because school comes first.

-The main factors seem to be:
+The main lifestyle factors appear to be:

  * freelancer or staffer?
  * student of some sort?